Stevens-Ho/top-Rock-Paper-Scissors/README.md

             ask user to provide the input again run the function playRound(), the argument will be variable userInput and function getComputerChoice()

-run the function game()
+Create a function name as function winOrLose() with parameter timesOfComputerWin and timesOfUserWin
-If computerWin more than userWin
+    If timesOfComputerWin more than timesOfUserWin
         display "Unfortunately, you lose the game!!!"
-Else if computerWin more than userWin
+    Else if timesOfUserWin more than timesOfComputerWin
         display "Congratulation, you win the game!!!"
+    Else if timesOfUserWin equal to timesOfComputerWin
+        display "This game is tie, please play again to win the game!!!"

+run the function game() and winOrLose()